memph1024/swapdex-documentation/docs/dev-guides/Tutorials/evm-tutorial/evm-tools-and-res/waffle.md

 # <b>Waffle Tool</b>
 ---

  [Waffle](https://www.getwaffle.io/) is a popular development framework for testing Solidity smart contracts.
-Since Edgeware is Ethereum compatible, with a few lines of extra configuration, you can use SwapDex as you usually would with Ethereum to develop on SwapDex.
+Since SwapDex is Ethereum compatible, with a few lines of extra configuration, you can use SwapDex as you usually would with Ethereum to develop on SwapDex.

  **Configure Waffle to Connect to SwapDex**